 The public sector finances research according to liberal principles.
 This means that funds are awarded on the basis of the researchers’ individual initiative on a competitive basis, where the decisive factor is the quality of the proposals submitted.
 Promotion of international cooperation is another cornerstone of this policy.

 Under the Research and Innovation Promotion Act (RIPA), the Confederation is responsible for supporting research and innovation through the Swiss National Science Foundation (SNSF) and the Swiss Agency for Innovation Promotion (Innosuisse).
-It also provides funding for the Swiss Academies of Arts and Sciences and supports almost 30 research institutions of national importance.
+It also provides funding for the Swiss Academies of Arts and Sciences and supports around 30 research institutions of national importance.
 Finally, the Confederation funds teaching and research at ETH Domain institutions.

 The cantons in turn are committed to promoting research in their role as funding bodies of the universities and universities of applied sciences.